 The original home of the National Museum, the Arts and Industries Building of the Smithsonian Institution opened in 1881, in time for James Garfield’s inauguration as the nation’s twentieth president.
 Designed in the High Victorian style by architectural firm Cluss and Schulze, the building has a symmetrical plan, with a Greek cross and central rotunda anchoring covered courts and windowed ranges.

-On behalf of the Smithsonian Institution, Lend Lease retained Hoffmann Architects for design and contract document review services for the comprehensive building envelope rehabilitation.
-Specifically, our architects reviewed contractor proposals and submittals to establish conformance with the design documents and visited the Museum weekly throughout the 30-month construction schedule to evaluate the progress and quality of the work.
+On behalf of the Smithsonian Institution, Lend Lease retained Hoffmann Architects + Engineers for design and contract document review services for the comprehensive building enclosure rehabilitation.
+Our architects and engineers reviewed contractor proposals and submittals to establish conformance with the design documents and visited the Museum weekly throughout the 30-month construction schedule to evaluate the progress and quality of the work.

 One of the primary goals of the revitalization project was to achieve Leadership in Energy and Environmental Design (LEED) Gold certification.
-Beyond sustainability and energy efficiency considerations, weather integrity of the building envelope was a prime concern.
-To this end, Hoffmann Architects provided the Smithsonian Institution with an assessment of building envelope rehabilitation strategies in terms of energy performance and durable design, and we facilitated water and air infiltration testing to identify deficiencies.
+Beyond sustainability and energy efficiency considerations, weather integrity of the building enclosure was a prime concern.
+To this end, Hoffmann provided the Smithsonian Institution with an assessment of building envelope rehabilitation strategies in terms of energy performance and durable design, and our architects and engineers facilitated water and air infiltration testing to identify deficiencies.
 Where testing revealed signs of leaks, our design professionals recommended corrective action and oversaw re-testing until the assembly passed the rigorous evaluation.